tsirbunen/maze/README.md

 # THE MAZE

-**THE MAZE** is a program that creates mazes, allows you to try to solve them, solves the mazes using different algorithms.
+**THE MAZE** is a program that creates mazes, allows you to try to solve them, and solves the mazes using different algorithms.
 Optionally you can choose to view the maze generation and solving processes live in a GUI.

 ## RUNNING THE PROGRAM

+In root folder, run

+`python3 main.py`

+OR alternatively:

 - Download the [PyCharm IDE](https://www.jetbrains.com/pycharm/download/#section=mac) if you don't have it already.
 - Download this repository.